-As of March 31, 2015, Current Liabilities included accounts payable of \$76,556 comprised primarily of amounts owed to the Company's drug product manufacturer and raw materials suppliers.
-By the first week of May 2015, the March 31, 2015 amounts included in accounts payable had been substantially paid.
+As of June 30, 2015, Current Liabilities included accounts payable of \$385,073 comprised primarily of amounts owed to the Company's drug product manufacturers and raw materials suppliers.
+By the first week of August 2015, the June 30, 2015 amounts included in accounts payable had been substantially paid.
 As of December 31, 2014, Current Liabilities included accounts payable of \$41,026 and accounts payable - related party of \$100,450 for MD Anderson clinical trial hospital expense which had been substantially paid by the first week of May 2015.
-As of March 31, 2015, MD Anderson was no longer a greater than 5% stockholder in the Company.
-As a result, the Company has consolidated accounts payable with accounts payable - related party on the financial statements beginning with this reporting period.
+MD Anderson is no longer a greater than 5% stockholder in the Company.
+As a result, the Company has consolidated accounts payable with accounts payable - related party on the financial statements beginning in 2015.